 - Don’t force your baby to try new foods.
 If they don’t like the taste, they won’t eat what you give them.

-- Start by letting your baby feed themselves with finger foods first and then move on to more challenging textures like soft fruits and vegetables.
+- Start by letting your baby feed themselves with finger foods, then move on to more challenging textures like soft fruits and vegetables.

-- Babies have a natural desire to explore, so let them try their new skills when it’s convenient for you and them.
+- Babies naturally desire to explore, so let them try their new skills when it’s convenient for you and them.
 Just be sure to stay close by and watch for any choking risks or messes that may arise.

 - If you want your baby to learn and develop a love for healthy foods, try offering them whole fruits, vegetables, and grains.